 Fast Food and Big Food

 Another patron and I were talking about food and health.
 He is a lean person and told me that he doesn’t drink soft drinks or sugary beverages and doesn’t eat at fast food restaurants.
-Since he is in the remodeling business I found that unique.
-He said he was amazed at how crowded the fast food joints were at lunch time.
-There is always a line in the drive through.
+Since he is in the remodeling business, I found that unique.
+He said he was amazed at how crowded the fast-food joints were at lunchtime.
+There is always a line in the drive-through.

 .